 Textiles are raw materials that should be kept in the recycling loop for as long as possible in order to conserve natural resources and reduce damage to the environment.

 The remaining about 35 per cent of textiles are also carefully analysed.
 Badly damaged cotton or cotton mixed fabric items can be made into cleaning cloths.
-TEXAID's facilities in Hungary and Bulgaria specialise in cutting the cleaning cloths to size, with the TEXAID companies in Switzerland and Germany taking care of distribution.
+TEXAID's facility in Hungary is specialised in cutting the cleaning cloths to size and the TEXAID company in Germany is taking care of distribution.
 Around 15 per cent of the textiles that are no longer wearable can be re-used in this way.